irshath1022im/myBusiness/README.md

 ## 10-30-2022
     * PROFIT PAGE IS CREATED
     * ADD A OPTION TO TRANSFER THE AMONT TO PROFITS TABLE FROM VISA PAGE

+## 11-27-20222
+    ** CREATE A VP EXPIRY DATE COLUMN IN EACH VISA TABLE